Skip to content Skip to footer

 Deuteronomy 6:4-7, 11:18-21

 By the time our evening was through, my girls were actually sleeping with the mezuzah I took down and opened for them.
 Talk about your teachable moments!
+But mezuzahs are magical talismans with power to protect our home.
+But they are reminders to put God first and to live for him within a culture that too easily forgets Him.

-Anyone who knows me knows I have a great fondness for musicals like Fiddler.
 However, the traditions Tevye sang about in that film are mostly smirked at today.
 People seem to think thousands of years of civilization got everything wrong until their generation happened along.
 Now it’s their job to straighten everyone else out!

 While some traditions are temporal and belong to a certain time and place, some are eternal and based on the character of God Himself.
 While it’s ok that my wife and I happily dance at wedding receptions now, there are other traditions we still hold firmly and will teach our children to honor.
 We don’t hold to these out of fear or a closed mind.
 We hold to them because they produce the values we cherish most: faith, kindness, respect, purity, and integrity.